Platforms, technical facilities, infrastructure, and services

 - Optics Laboratory whose goal is to develop sensors for characterizing the media at the heart of agrobioprocesses.
 Part of the Hélio-SPIR network.

-- Histology/Biomechanics Laboratory dedicated to the Instron 5200 mechanical testing machine equipped with a video extensometer that can be used for a wide range of parameters, including flexural strength and fracture.
+- Histology/Biomechanics Technical Facility dedicated to the Instron 5200 mechanical testing machine, equipped with a video extensometer that can be used for a wide range of tests, including flexural strength and fracture testing.

 - Molecular Biology & Transcriptomics Facility for detailed molecular biology analyses, ranging from nucleic acid quantification and quality control to the study of gene expression in hosts and/or pathogens, including high-throughput applications.

-- Flow cytometry platform that enables the simultaneous measurement of multiple physical (size and granularity) and molecular characteristics of various cell types (eukaryotes, bacteria, yeast, parasites, etc.), as well as membrane molecules (receptors, surface proteins) or intracellular molecules, using flow cytometry technology.
+- Flow cytometry platform that enables the simultaneous measurement of multiple physical (size and granularity) and molecular characteristics of numerous cell types (eukaryotes, bacteria, yeasts, parasites, etc.), as well as membrane molecules (receptors, surface proteins) or intracellular molecules, using flow cytometry technology.

-- Montpellier Technical Platform of the Recycling and Risks Research Unit is equipped with facilities for conducting analyses: CPG, Shimadzu TOC meter, HPIC, incubators, experimental column elution systems, wind tunnel, infiltrometer, phytotrons, and a grinding room.
+- Montpellier Technical Platform of the Recycling and Risks Research Unit (UR) is equipped with the following analytical instruments: CPG, Shimadzu TOC meter, HPIC, incubators, experimental column elution systems, Wind bench, infiltrometer, phytotrons, and a grinding room.

 - Laboratory Analysis Facility (LAF) brings together all of the UMR’s technical expertise, equipment, and facilities necessary for observation, measurement, and experimentation in the laboratory.

-- Physiology Laboratory which supports research conducted at the SELMET Joint Research Unit on the physiology of farm animals, including analysis (biochemical and immunological assays: RIA, ELISA, etc.) of a range of blood metabolites (development and performance of assays: glucose, AGNE, BOHB, progesterone, LH, insulin, T3, etc.).
+- Physiology Laboratory which supports research conducted at the SELMET Joint Research Unit on the physiology of farm animals, including the analysis (biochemical and immunological assays: RIA, ELISA, etc.) of a range of blood metabolites (development and performance of assays for glucose, AGNE, BOHB, progesterone, LH, insulin, T3, etc.).

-- Extraction and biochemical analysis which allows for the characterization of the constituent molecules of natural rubber, as well as the macromolecules and extractables present in plant biomass.
+- Extraction and Biochemical Analyses which characterizes the constituent molecules of natural rubber, as well as the macromolecules and extractables present in plant biomass.

 Imaging

-- Montpellier Rio Imaging (MRI) Platform of the Biocampus Joint Service Unit, which is the cellular imaging platform for the Montpellier region and provides access to state-of-the-art equipment in optical and electron microscopy, flow cytometry, and X-ray microtomography.
+- Montpellier Rio Imaging (MRI) Platform of the Biocampus Joint Service Unit, which serves as the cellular imaging platform for the Montpellier region and provides access to state-of-the-art equipment in optical and electron microscopy, flow cytometry, and X-ray microtomography.

-- Platform Platform for Plant Histocytology and Cell Imaging (PHIV) that offers immunolocalization techniques using optical microscopy in plants.
+- Platform for Plant Histocytology and Cellular Imaging (PHIV) which offers optical microscopy-based immunolocalization techniques for plants.

-- Microtomography (X-ray) platform that uses micro-computed tomography (XMT), a non-destructive structural analysis method combining X-ray imaging techniques with tomographic algorithms.
+- Microtomography (X-ray) Facility which uses microtomography (XMT), a non-destructive structural analysis method that combines X-ray imaging with tomographic algorithms.

-- Microtomography stage that allows for the non-destructive study of the internal structure of an object (biological or non-biological).
+- Microtomography Stage which allows for the non-destructive study of the internal structure of an object (biological or non-biological).

-- Imaging platform, enabling the imaging of pathogens or symbiotic organisms in plants and/or insect vectors.
+- Imaging tray, enables the imaging of pathogens or symbiotic organisms in plants and/or insect vectors.

 Food, food and non-food processing, sensory analysis